cc-archive/cchost/cchost_lib/TAGS-README.txt

     How tags work
     -------------

-    This documentation is aimed at both admins, query writers and ccHost developers, but favors neither.
+    This documentation is aimed at admins, query writers and ccHost developers, but favors none.
 Each should get something out of it.

-    N.B. the implementation of tags in ccHost is spread around, much of it happens in cc-query.php, cc-tags.inc and in cc-tag-query.php
+    N.B. the implementation of tags in ccHost is spread around, much of it happens in cc-query.php, cc-tags.inc/php and in cc-tag-query.php

     There are several types of tags